1602/compound/docs/api/routing.md

 ## EVENT

-You can use `routes` event on compound object to define routes:
+The `routes` event can be used on compound object to define routes:

     compound.on('routes', function(map, compound) {
         map.get('auth', 'session#auth');